 “Well,” starts the second oldest guy in the group.
 “This would be my sixth trip down personally.
-Padre here’s been down a few times.
-Padre, how many times does this make for you?”
+Padre here’s been down a few times.”
+He motions to the ancient one.
+“Padre, how many times does this make for you?”

 Padre stares at me for a moment, his large rugged head cocked a bit to the side, then says, “well, this would be number eighty for me.”